sheldonlsides/UE4BlueprintsExamples/README.md

-# UE4 Blueprints Examples

-Unreal Engine 4 - Blueprints sample game
+# Unreal Engine Blueprints Examples

+This code is meant to show the basic of using Blueprints to create game logic.

-Implements basic blueprint patterns
+Contains the following basic Unreal Engine blueprint examples.

+- If statement
+- For Loop
+- Flip Flip/Toggle
+- Setting variables
+- 3rd person character blueprinty